desin80/ps/README_EN_TRANSLATION.md

 **Modifying Project Settings**

-- Navigate to the `[Private Server Dependence]/Scripts/redirect_server_mitmproxy` folder, open `redirect_server.py`, and change the value of `SERVER_HOST` to `127.0.0.1` (for local use) or your server's IP.
+- Navigate to the `[Private Server Dependence]/Scripts/redirect_server_mitmproxy` folder, open `redirect_server.py`, and change the value of `SERVER_HOST` to the ip you get from running `ipconfig` in cmd (for local use) or your server's IP.
-- Right-click `start.cmd` and edit it, replacing "Your IP address" with your IP.
+- Right-click `start.cmd` and edit it, replacing "Your IP address" with the same IP.
 For example: `mitmweb -m wireguard --no-http2 -s redirect_server.py --set termlog_verbosity=warn --ignore 127.0.0.1`.

 **Rooting the Emulator with Magisk**